FAQS, Contacts, and Resources

 Where is the garden located?

-The garden is located between Geosciences and Communication building on South Campus.
+The garden is located between the Geosciences and Communication buildings on South Campus.

 Pacific has made a commitment to grow organically; to not use chemical pesticides, or genetically modified organisms.